ELEVEN DAYS CYCLING – €1,560

-This tour provides a compromise: an opportunity to see three very different parts of Portugal – plus a little bit of Spain – while also having time to appreciate the scenery and explore some of the sights along the way.
+This tour provides a compromise: an opportunity to see some very different parts of Portugal – plus a little bit of Spain – while also having time to appreciate the scenery and explore some of the sights along the way.

 The Beiras region is one of the wildest parts of the country and sparsely populated but with some gorgeous scenery – plus several magical old frontier castles that look like they’re straight from the pages of a storybook.

 The Alentejo is more rolling and its eastern expanses are also very quiet, with sleepy villages and hilltop towns set among a sun-baked panorama of open countryside and cork oak forests.
 The last part of the tour takes us out into the plains and wheat fields of the southern half of Portugal’s largest region.

-This is quite a strenuous tour with nine days of riding, ranging in distance from 60km (37 miles) to 83km (52 miles), and two rest days.
+This is quite a strenuous tour with nine days of riding, ranging in distance from about 64km (40 miles) to 85km (53 miles), and two optional rest days.
 While there are no major mountain ranges to cross, there are plenty of hills along the way, some of them quite tough.

 Note: Riders must be reasonably fit and able to cycle 80-plus kms on consecutive days.

 None of the area explored by this tour is densely populated and the lack of people means most roads should be quiet – the only exceptions may be at harvest time or when forestry work is going on.
 We will also go through or around several wildlife/natural parks and birdwatchers can expect to be able to spot a variety of species, from bee-eaters to eagles.

 Spring and autumn are the best times to see these regions – the Beira Alta can be cold and wet in the winter and all three areas get uncomfortably hot in the summer.
 The landscape is a lot lusher in the spring, with wildflowers carpeting the countryside, but there’s a higher chance of rain.
 The autumn (fall) is generally also a few degrees hotter.